MaryamSeyidova/MaryamSeyidova/README.md

 **`Graphic, UXUI, Game Designer`**

 ## About Me
 Senior Designer creating engaging designs across platforms.
 Experienced in Adobe Creative Suite (Photoshop, Illustrator, InDesign, Lightroom, Premiere Pro, After Effects), Figma, Sketch, and Jitter.
-Skilled in front-end development with HTML, CSS, and JavaScript.
+Front-End & Software development with HTML, CSS, and JavaScript.
-Recently diving into game development with Unity, C#, and Blender.
+Recently diving into game development with Unity, C#, Godot and Blender.
 I enjoy collaborating with clients and teams to bring fresh ideas to life and tackle new creative challenges.

 ## Skill stack